let's make climbing training mainstream

 “This new way of training with FITclimbing workouts has made me more fit and stronger than during my competition career.
 Now at 40+ I am bouldering 7b+/V8 again and heading up now for my first 7c/V9.
 I want to share my training experiences to everyone who wants to train.

-I am a professional trained in functional strength and conditioning training, climbing training and coaching.
+I am a professional functional strength and sport performance trainer and climbing coach and trainer.
 I want to improve the performance of both recreational climbers and competitive athletes.
 To learn how to build a physical frame and to unlock your full performance potential”.

 Training Program Creator